LaShonda Crane, Medical Research Practitioner on Influential Women

 02What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is that you can work hard and build a fulfilling career that never becomes boring, because healthcare is constantly evolving and always changing in ways that challenge you to grow, learn, and improve how we care for patients.
+The best career advice I’ve ever received is that if you work hard and build a fulfilling career, it never becomes boring.
+Healthcare is constantly evolving and changing in ways that challenge you to grow, learn, and improve how we care for patients every single day.

 03What advice would you give to young women entering your industry?

-I would tell young women entering this field that you can build a successful and deeply fulfilling career doing work you love while making a real difference in people’s lives through clinical care and medical research.
-This industry offers the opportunity to directly contribute to improving health outcomes and even saving lives through studies and innovation.
-I would also encourage them to stay committed to learning and excellence, because the work is both challenging and incredibly rewarding, as I’ve experienced throughout my own career, including recognition such as a Best Abstract Award for my work in HPV home testing research.
+I would tell young women entering this field that you can build a successful and deeply fulfilling career doing work you love while making a real difference in people’s lives through both clinical care and medical research.
+This industry offers the opportunity to directly contribute to improving health outcomes.
+Life changing knowledge is out there, just waiting to be discovered.
+Stay committed to learning and excellence, because the work is both challenging and incredibly rewarding.

 04What are the biggest challenges or opportunities in your field right now?

-The biggest challenge I’m facing right now is adjusting to a new role after my previous position of 20 years ended when the Planned Parenthood facility closed due to the political climate, and transitioning from a long-standing focus on diagnostic and preventive research into early-phase clinical drug studies, which I’ve only been involved in since April.
-While the work is still highly meaningful and involves promising therapies, the focus is primarily on safety and early development, and the timeline for seeing patient impact is significantly longer compared to diagnostic research, where advancements can sometimes reach clinical use more quickly.
-I am also adjusting to the complexities of telehealth practice, where licensing across multiple states remains a barrier for nurse practitioners and physicians who often must obtain separate state licenses rather than operating under a compact system like nursing, which can limit flexibility in care delivery and research participation.
+The biggest challenge I’m facing right now is adjusting to a new role after my previous position of 20 years ended when the Planned Parenthood facility closed due to the political climate, and transitioning from a long-standing focus on diagnostic and preventive research into early-phase clinical drug studies.
+While the work is still highly meaningful and involves promising therapies, the focus is primarily on safety and early development, and the timeline for seeing patient impact is significantly longer compared to diagnostic research, where advancements usually transition to clinical use more rapidly.
+I am also adjusting to the complexities of telehealth practice, where licensing across multiple states remains a barrier for nurse practitioners and physicians who often must obtain separate state licenses rather than operating under a compact licensing system like registeted nurses which can limit flexibility in care delivery.

 05What values are most important to you in your work and personal life?

-The values most important to me in my work and personal life are making a meaningful difference in the lives of others, compassion, and service to my community.
-I’ve always been driven by the ability to help patients access care they might not otherwise receive, whether through my work in clinical research at Planned Parenthood or through my ongoing involvement with the SHIFA Charity Clinic, where I’ve been serving since 2014 and continue to provide care and long-term patient support, including telehealth relationships that have lasted for years.
-I also value consistency, trust, and showing up for people in both professional and personal settings, which is reflected in my commitment to mentoring, supporting families in crisis, and engaging in community outreach such as speaking at domestic violence shelters.
-Outside of my clinical work, I extend those same values through service initiatives like my “Stuffies for Sissy” donation program in honor of a family tragedy, fostering children, and supporting my own family during difficult times, all of which reinforce my belief that true impact comes from compassion, presence, and lifting others up whenever possible.
+My most important value is making s meaningful difference in the lives of others while maintaining a high level of, compassion and serving my community.
+I’ve always been driven by the ability to help patients access care they might not otherwise receive, whether through my work in clinical research at Planned Parenthood or through my ongoing involvement with charity clinics, where I have been serving since 2014 to provide qualiry patient care and long term illness support.
+I value consistency and trust, and I believe strongly in showing up for people that need me in both professional and personal settings, which is reflected in my commitment to mentoring, supporting families in crisis, and engaging in community outreach.
+Outside of my clinical work, I extend those same values through service initiatives like the “Stuffies for Sissy” donation program in honor of a family tragedy, fostering children, and supporting my own family during difficult times, all of which reinforce my belief that true impact comes from compassion, presence, and lifting others up whenever possible.

 Join Influential Women and start making an impact.
 Register now.